Home / Advanced Search

 CMES-Computer Modeling in Engineering & Sciences, Vol.63, No.1, pp. 79-100, 2010, DOI:10.3970/cmes.2010.063.079

 Abstract A novel approach for the use of multiple continuous uniform distributions for reconstruction of the Maxwell-Boltzmann equilibrium probability distribution function is used for the solution of one and two dimensional Euler equations.
 The Uniform distribution Equilibrium Flux Method (UEFM) is a kinetic-theory based flux solver which calculates true directional, volume to volume fluxes based on integration (over velocity space and physical space) of a sum of uniform probability distribution functions working to approximate the equilibrium distribution function.
-The resulting flux expressions contain only the Heaviside unit step function and do not require the evaluation of the Exponential or Error Functions.… More >
+The resulting flux expressions contain only the Heaviside unit step function and do not require the evaluation of More >

 • Open Access